Diego-Guz/Diego-Guz.github.io/_pages/about.md

 Broadly, my current research interests include Human-Computer Interaction, Ubiquitous Computing, and applied Machine Learning in the domain of Assistive Technology.
 More specially, I aim to empower individuals with disabilities by developing accessible and interactive technologies that help them overcome physical and cognitive barriers in their daily lives.

-If you'd like to learn more about my background and experience, please feel free to download my [CV here!](assets/pdf/CV - Diego Guzman.pdf) (Last Updated: April 2025)
+If you'd like to learn more about my background and experience, please feel free to download my [CV here!](assets/pdf/CV - Diego Guzman.pdf) (Last Updated: May 2025)